autowarefoundation/autoware.universe/planning/recordreplay_planner/design/recordreplay_planner-design.md

 deliver trajectories starting from that state.
 The trajectory length is at most 100 as specified by the `Trajectory` message, and at least 1 if there is any recorded data present.

-No obstacle collision is checked when replaying.
-The produced `Trajectory` message, however, can be fed to an `obstacle_collision_estimator` node which will modify the trajectory considering the obstacles.
-See the `recordreplay_planner_nodes` design documentation for more details.

 ## Assumptions / Known limits

 There is no interpolation between points along the trajectory, and localization is not done in a smart way: